BYRON INGEMAR ‘BOSS’ JOHNSON

 In all, ‘Boss’ Johnson appeared in 13 matches during his short professional career.
 He managed to defeat the Salmonbellies in 5 of those games to give him a .385 winning record – no mean feat considering the chaotic organisational nature of the Vancouver squads during those immediate years.
 He would let in 97 goals for a 7.46 goals-against average.

 Later in life, during the 1930s as his political career began to take off, he became Commissioner of Lacrosse and worked to provide playing fields and equipment for youngsters throughout British Columbia.
 In his final year as president of the British Columbia Lacrosse Association, 3,600 sticks and 36 sets of goal nets were distributed in 1936 under Johnson’s promotion committee.

-Just as his stint as Premier of British Columbia would be remembered, ‘Boss’ Johnson was a transitional figure also in the game of lacrosse – a reliable player who excelled well during his time but nevertheless found himself book-ended and overshadowed by greatness that came both before and after him.
+Just as his transitional stint as Premier of British Columbia would be remembered, ‘Boss’ Johnson was a transitional figure also in the game of lacrosse – a reliable player who excelled well during his time but nevertheless found himself book-ended by greatness that came both before and after him.